jphaugla/datastaxStreamsetsDocker/README.md

 3. `cd datastaxStreamsetsDocker`
 4. Start docker containers with `docker-compose up -d`
 5. Wait 1 minute for containers to startup
-5. Verify DataStax is working for the DataStax hosts (again, see previous setp, this may take a minute or two for images and Cassandra to start):
+5. Verify DataStax is up-and-running (again, see previous step, this may take a minute or two for Docker images):
 ```bash
 docker exec dse cqlsh -u cassandra -p cassandra -e "desc keyspaces";
 ```